sephiroth2029/concurrency-project/README.md

 As for optimized runtime environments, Intel released the *Deep Learning Deployment Toolkit*, a set of tools whose purpose is to process a trained model in order to improve it, through tasks such as the fusion of network layers and branch prunning, and to produce an optimized runtime interface for the specific hardware that will use the model.
 Similarly to Harovod, the Deep Learning Deployment Toolkit limits its usage to neural networks.

 Shashikumar et al. [6] explored the parallelization of SLIQ, and followed a similar approach to the one applied in this project.
 They describe how SLIQ was an improvement to the existing tree-based algorithms for classification, as it only requires the class list to be in main memory while the attribute lists can be persisted in hard disk as long as they are ordered.
-However, the parallelization of SLIQ does not remove the memory requirements for large datasets and there the access to disk could slow down the algorithm's processing.
+However, the parallelization of SLIQ does not remove the memory requirements for large datasets and the access to disk could slow down the algorithm's processing.

 Mohammed Zaki [7] describes in greater detail the mechanisms in which classification algorithms' performance can be improved.
 In specific, for SLIQ, he describes SLIQ/R which uses a replicated class list and SLIQ/D which uses a distributed class list.
-He points that SLIQ/D had a better usage of memory -which is reasonable, as it is as big as the size of the partitions- and that SLIQ/R had a better performance.
+He points out that SLIQ/D had a better usage of memory -which is reasonable, as it is as big as the size of the partitions- and that SLIQ/R had a better performance.
 However, he does not provide metrics that allow to see how the second case reflects against the synchronous algorithm.

 ### **Implementation**
 The implementation is composed of a standalone Atomix project and a Spring Boot project, composed of three submodules: